archernar/cuu/README.md

             iamuserchangepassword-remove -a -u :UL: Removes Policy Other
             time                     -T            Print time window
+            accountnumber            -a            Prints the account number for profile (-a) commands                               Lists all the cuu commands
 Note: Abbreviations are applied to output fields to limit line length
             -d will limit abbreviations
 </pre>